Diarmaid Byrnes: School

+Diarmuid Byrnes attended secondary school at Sexton Street CBS in Limerick city where he has subsequently returned to give motivational talks to students.

 University

 During his studies at Limerick Institute of Technology, Byrnes was selected for the college's senior hurling team for the Fitzgibbon Cup.

-Club
+Byrnes went on to study Supply Chain Management at the University of Limerick in 2022.

+GAA

-Byrnes joined the Patrickswell club at a young age and played in all grades at juvenile and underage levels.
+Byrnes joined Patrickswell GAA club at a young age and played in all grades at juvenile and underage levels.

 On 23 October 2016, Byrnes won a Limerick Hurling Championship medal after scoring six points from centre-back in Patrickswell's 1-26 to 1-07 defeat of Ballybrown in the final.

 Byrnes lined out in a second Limerick Championship final on 6 October 2019.
 Playing at centre-back, he scored two points, including a long-range free, and collected a second winners' medal following the 1-17 to 0-15 defeat of Na Piarsaigh.

 Inter-county

 Minor and under-21

 Byrnes first played for Limerick at minor level in 2012, in a season which ended with a defeat by Clare in the Munster Championship semi-final.

 Byrnes subsequently joined the Limerick under-21 hurling team.
 He made his first appearance on 4 June 2014, however, he was sent off after receiving two yellow cards in a 2-20 to 1-14 defeat by Clare.

 In his second season with the team Byrnes won a Munster Championship medal after a 0-22 to 0-19 win over Clare in the final.
 On 12 September 2015, Byrnes was at right wing-back when Limerick defeated Wexford by0-26 to 1-07 in the All-Ireland final.
 He ended the season by being named on the Bord Gáis Energy Team of the Year.